Detroit automakers keep masks on to keep the factories running

-Now, four months after a slow and sometimes bumpy restart in May, many General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles NV factories are working at close to full speed, chasing a stronger-than-expected recovery in sales.
+Now, four months after a slow and sometimes bumpy restart in May, many General Motors Co GM.N, Ford Motor Co F.N and Fiat Chrysler Automobiles NV FCHA.MI factories are working at close to full speed, chasing a stronger-than-expected recovery in sales.

 So far, none of the Detroit Three has had a major COVID-19 outbreak since restarting production, even as the coronavirus is surging in Midwestern and Southern communities outside factory walls.